Ryo-N7/Ryo-N7.github.io/_posts/2017-11-22-japan-xkcd-weather-index.md

 Just putting this out there for anybody who wants to look at Japan's meteorological data in the future!

-Now to grab the weather data from the weather stations using the `riem` package, we use code from Mäelle Salmon's original post where we use `map_df()` to basically to apply `riem_measures()` on each airport code (as a vector input) with the output being a nice data frame!
+Now to grab the weather data from the weather stations using the `riem` package, we use code from Ma&euml;lle Salmon's original post where we use `map_df()` to basically to apply `riem_measures()` on each airport code (as a vector input) with the output being a nice data frame!
 I've been slowly trying to incorporate more purrr into my data analysis tool set, so it's great that I get another chance to see it in action here!

 ``` r
 library(purrr)